-Then one day I saw an ‘Army Strong’ television advertisement and was immediately inspired, feelings of excitement and joy washed over me and I was filled with determination to make it happen.
-At that time the thought of getting into the army brought a sense of hope back into my life.
+Then one day, I saw an ‘Army Strong’ television advertisement and was immediately inspired.
+Feelings of excitement and joy washed over me, and I was filled with determination to make it happen.
+At that time, the thought of getting into the Army brought a sense of hope back into my life.

-So aged 27 I met with an army recruiter and had the harsh reality check that in order to be accepted I would need to lose a significant amount of weight and pass a test that included algebra, something it turned out I had forgotten entirely.
+So aged 27, I met with an Army recruiter and had the harsh reality check that to be accepted, I would need to lose a significant amount of weight and pass a test that included algebra, something it turned out I had forgotten entirely.

-I began preparation in earnest and after almost a year of hard physical training to meet the weight requirement as well as re-learning algebra I finally passed the tests and was accepted into the Army.
+After almost a year of hard physical training to meet the weight requirement and re-learning algebra, I finally passed the tests and was accepted into the Army.

-The next step was six months of bootcamp where they turned me into a soldier, and AIT where they taught me how to do my job, I was accepted into the military police corp.
+The next step was six months of boot camp where they turned me into a soldier, and AIT, where they taught me how to do my job, was accepted into the military police corp.

 What was life like when you returned home?

-I returned home at 32 years old and it was a huge adjustment in all aspects of my life.
+I returned to the United States at 32 years old, and it was a massive adjustment in all aspects of my life.

-I was in and out of psychiatric wards, and couldn’t take care of my most basic survival needs.
+I was in and out of psychiatric wards and couldn’t take care of my most basic survival needs.

-I moved back in with my parents as I couldn’t function on my own, even a seemingly small task like going to the store to get shampoo seemed impossible.
+I moved back in with my parents as I couldn’t function on my own.
+Even a seemingly small task like going to the store to get shampoo seemed impossible.

-I was seeing a therapist weekly and still on medication, but I felt numb and knew I couldn’t live that way.
+I saw a therapist weekly and still on medication, but I felt numb and knew I couldn’t live that way.

-I didn’t know what to do, so I began googling cures for PTSD and came across information about the benefits of practicing yoga and meditation.
+I didn’t know what to do.
+I began googling cures for PTSD and came across information about the benefits of practicing yoga and meditation.

-200 hour YTT Sivananda in the Bahamas
+My First 200 hour YTT

 Attending this Yoga Teacher Training (YTT) course was one of both the hardest and most beautifully rewarding things I’ve ever done for myself.

 Since returning home from Germany, my mind had been filed with questions – why everything had happened and why it had happened to me – I searched for answers.